 Direct to consumer business model allows you to sell products directly to customers, resulting in a greater consumer experience.
 It bypasses the need for wholesalers, middlemen, or external retailers to sell your products.

-It is also an excellent way of building a block of loyal customers because it eliminates the hassle of a multi-layered communication process between you and your customers.
+In addition, it’s an excellent way to build a block of loyal customers.
+After all, it eliminates the hassle of a multi-layered communication process between you and your clients.

-Today, because of the effects of the global pandemic in businesses, this framework has grown immensely mainly through e-commerce and digital marketplaces because of its self-sufficiency.
+Today, because of the effects of the global pandemic on businesses, this framework has grown immensely.
+This is in large part thanks to the self-sufficiency of e-commerce and digital marketplaces.

 If you’re into a close-customer kind of model like this, we have several tips to help you get started: